Dag Hammarskjöld: Nomination and election

 On 31 March 1953, the Security Council voted 10–0–1 to recommend Hammarskjöld to the General Assembly, with an abstention from Nationalist China.
 The vote was conducted in secret, and Hammarskjöld was unaware his name had been put forward for the position.
 Shortly after midnight on 1 April 1953, Hammarskjöld was awakened by a telephone call from a journalist with the news, which he dismissed as an April Fool's Day joke.
 (Note: The nomination was leaked early by a delegate of the Security Council, who informed a correspondent of the vote as they left the council chamber to go to the restroom.
 Earlier in March, Hammarskjöld had discussed the succession problem of the UN Secretariat with artist Bo Beskow.
 When Beskow suggested that Hammarskjöld would be suitable for the office, the latter replied, "Nobody is crazy enough to propose me—and I would be crazy to accept.")
 He finally believed the news after the third phone call.
 The Swedish mission in New York confirmed the nomination at 03:00 and a communique from the Security Council was soon thereafter delivered to him.
 After consulting with the Swedish cabinet and his father, Hammarskjöld decided to accept the nomination.
 He sent a wire to the Security Council:

 With strong feeling personal insufficiency I hesitate to accept candidature but I do not feel I could refuse to assume the task imposed on me should the [UN General] Assembly follow the recommendation of the Security Council by which I feel deeply honoured.

 Later in the day, Hammarskjöld held a press conference at the Swedish Foreign Ministry.
 According to diplomat Sverker Åström, he displayed an intense interest and knowledge in the affairs of the UN, which he had never shown any indication of before.

-The UN General Assembly voted 57–1–1 on 7 April 1953 to appoint Dag Hammarskjöld as Secretary-General of the United Nations.
+The UN General Assembly voted 57–1–1 (the lone vote against came from Nationalist China) on 7 April 1953 to appoint Dag Hammarskjöld as Secretary-General of the United Nations.
 Hammarskjöld was sworn in as Secretary-General on 10 April 1953.
 He was unanimously reelected on 26 September 1957 for another term, taking effect on 10 April 1958.